 - A. Request for Hearing on a Referendum or Initiative Challenge.
 Any Tribal Member may request a hearing if they file a Challenge/Dispute to a Referendum or Initiative by filling out and submitting a request on a form provided by the Election Board.
 The form may be requested from the Election Board in person or by mail.
 The Election Board will conduct a hearing, subject to subsection D herein, as long as the request has been properly made and the Election Board has not determined that as a matter of law a hearing is not relevant or necessary.
-Regardless of whether a Request for Hearing has been filed, the Election Board may, at its discretion, make a ruling based solely on the written complaint. - B. Request for Hearing on a Candidate Challenge.
+Regardless of whether a Absent the filing of a Request for Hearing has been filed, the Election Board may, at its discretion, make a ruling based solely on the written complaint. - B. Request for Hearing on a Candidate Challenge.
 Any Candidate for elected office may request a hearing if they were defeated in the current election and they file a Challenge to the election results by filling out and submitting a request on a form provided by the Election Board.
-The form may be requested from the Election Board.
-The Election Board may conduct a hearing, subject to subsection D herein, as long as the request has been properly made and the Election Board has not determined that as a matter of law a hearing is not relevant or necessary.
-Regardless of whether a Request for Hearing has been filed, the Election Board may, at its discretion, make a ruling based solely on the written complaint. - c.
-Request for Hearing on Disputes.
+The form may be requested from the Election Board-in person or by mail.
+The Election Board will-may conduct a hearing, subject to subsection D herein, as long as the request has been properly made and the Election Board has not determined that as a matter of law a hearing is not relevant or necessary.
+Regardless of whether a.
+Absent the filing of a Request for Hearing has been filed, the Election Board may, at its discretion, make a ruling based solely on the written complaint. - C. Request for Hearing on Disputes.
 Any Registered Voter may request a hearing for an Election Dispute by filling out and submitting a request on a form provided by the Election Board.
-The form may be requested from the Election Board.
-The Election Board may conduct a hearing, subject to the subsection D herein, as long as the request has been properly made and the Election Board has not determined that as a matter of law a hearing is not relevant or necessary.
-Regardless of whether a Request for Hearing has been filed,
+The form may be requested from the Election Board-in person or by mail.
+The Election Board will-may conduct a hearing, subject to the subsection D herein, as long as the request has been properly made and the Election Board has not determined that as a matter of law a hearing is not relevant or necessary.
+Regardless of whether a.-Absent the

-- the Election Board may, at its discretion, make a ruling based solely on the written complaint. - D. Closed Hearings.
+- filing of a Request for Hearing has been filed, the Election Board may, at its discretion, make a ruling based solely on the written complaint. - D. Closed Hearings.
 The requestor may ask the Election Board to conduct a closed hearing or the Election Board, in its sole discretion, may determine that the hearing should be closed.
 Reasons for a closed hearing include but are not limited to, the review or discussion of confidential and/or sensitive information. - E. Review of Hearing Request.
-Circumstances may arise wherein the Election Board may review a request for a hearing, and based upon its review determine that a Hearing is not appropriate under the circumstances.
+Unusual Ceircumstances may arise wherein the Election Board may review a request for a hearing, and based upon its review determine that a Hearing is not appropriate under the circumstances.
 In the event that the Election Board declines to hold a hearing, it may thereafter issue a written decision without a hearing.